thesimonho/kanagawa-paper.nvim/README.md

 # 🌊 kanagawa-paper.nvim

-Remixed light and dark Kanagawa colourscheme with muted colors.
+Remixed light and dark Kanagawa color scheme with muted colors.
 For Neovim.

 ![screenshot](https://github.com/thesimonho/kanagawa-paper.nvim/assets/5199715/cf75d935-d8b4-430c-a1d8-04f453151924)

 ## 💡 Motivation

-I love the original [kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim) colourscheme, but I found some of the colours of the dark themes a bit too bright and distracting.
-What I wanted was a more muted theme overall, combining the less saturated syntax colours of the dragon theme, while keeping the blue background of the wave theme.
+I love the original [kanagawa.nvim](https://github.com/rebelot/kanagawa.nvim) color scheme, but I found some of the colors of the dark themes a bit too bright and distracting.
+What I wanted was a more muted theme overall, using less saturated colors inspired by the original theme.

-kanagawa-paper combines both the dragon and wave themes, with a few additions and tweaks to work better with certain plugins.
+kanagawa-paper provides 2 theme variants; `canvas` for sunny days and `ink` for late nights.

-I have also ported the colourscheme to VSCode, which you can find here: [kanagawa-paper.vscode](https://github.com/thesimonho/kanagawa-paper.vscode)
+I have also ported the color scheme to VSCode, which you can find here: [kanagawa-paper.vscode](https://github.com/thesimonho/kanagawa-paper.vscode)

 ## ⚡️ Requirements